Health and Wellness

 The Extension Get Fit (EGF) Program is a community-based strength training program to help improve strength, balance, and flexibility to help reduce the risk of falls and maintain independence.

-Community Resource Available
+Community Resources Available

 Whatever you're facing, you don't have to go through it alone—support is available, right here in New Mexico.
 Whether you're feeling overwhelmed, struggling with stress, or just need someone to talk to, there are trained professionals are ready to listen—24/7, free, and completely confidential.
 Created by New Mexicans for New Mexicans, they understand the community because they are part of it.